firebase/firebase-cpp-sdk/release_build_files/readme.md

       and compileSdkVersion to 34.
     - General (iOS): Update to Firebase Cocoapods version 10.25.0.
     - General (iOS): Minimum iOS deployment target is now 13.0.
+    - Auth: Removed methods that were deprecated in v11.0.0.
     - Storage (iOS): Fix invalid pointer in `StorageReference::GetFile()` when running in a secondary thread ([#1570](https://github.com/firebase/firebase-cpp-sdk/issues/1570)).